metayeti/mINI/README.md

 bool writeSuccess = file.write(ini, true);
 ```

+A `write()` call will attempt to preserve any custom formatting the original INI file uses and will only use pretty-print for creation of new keys and sections.

 To generate a file:
 ```C++
 file.generate(ini);
 ```

-Note that `generate()` will override any custom formatting and comments from the original file!
+Note that `generate()` will overwrite any custom formatting and comments from the original file!

 You can use pretty-print with `generate()` as well:
 ```C++
 file.generate(ini, true);
 ```

-Example: generated INI without pretty-print:
+Example output for a generated INI file *without* pretty-print:
 ```INI
 [section1]
 key1=value1